MaxInGaussian/SCFGP/README.md

 #OffGPR

     OffGPR is a proposed variant of Gaussian process regression (GPR) that based on optimization of Fourier features.

-The lightlight inside this model is the use of low-rank frequency matrix for sparse approximation of Fourier features.
+The lightlight of this model is the use of low-rank frequency matrix for sparse approximation of Fourier features.
 It is intended to show that low-rank frequency matrix is able to lower the computational burden in each step of optimization, and also render faster convergence and a stabler result.